eslint/rfcs/designs/2023-rule-options-defaults/README.md

 - [`array-callback-return`](https://eslint.org/docs/latest/rules/array-callback-return#options) phrases its options as _`"<key>": <value> (default) <explanation>`_
 - [`accessor-pairs`](https://eslint.org/docs/latest/rules/accessor-pairs#options) phrases its options as _`<key> <explanation> (Default <default>)`_

-This RFC proposes allowing rules to opt into declaring the default values of their options.
+This RFC proposes augmenting Ajv's defaulting logic to recursively fill in objects.
 Doing so would:

 - Streamline the process of creating and maintaining rules that take in options
 - Standardize how both developers and end-users can reason about default rule options
-- Allow tooling such as [`eslint-doc-generator`](https://github.com/bmish/eslint-doc-generator) to describe rule options programmatically - and therefore more consistently
+- Encourage writing rules that allow tooling such as [`eslint-doc-generator`](https://github.com/bmish/eslint-doc-generator) to describe rule options programmatically - and therefore more consistently

-This RFC proposes defaulting options passed to rules:

-- Schemas that include `default` values will cause the `context.options` provided to rules to use that `default` if a value is `undefined`
-- Options will always recursively default to at least an empty `{}`, to make behavior of nested object definitions with or without `default` properties consist
-- The original, non-defaulted options object will be available as `context.optionsRaw` to reduce code churn in rules that currently rely on original (raw) values

 Doing so would be a breaking change as it impacts what values are passed to the `create` method of rules.

 ## Detailed Design

-This RFC proposes using the already-existing optional `default` field for each property in a rule's `meta.schema` when resolving what options values are provided to rules.
+This RFC proposes defaulting options passed to rules:

+- Schemas that include `default` values will continue to allow those default values using Ajv's `useDefaults`
+- Object options will always recursively default to at least an empty `{}`, to make behavior of nested object definitions with or without `default` properties consist
+- The options object created by Ajv's parsing without any recursive object creation will be available as `context.optionsRaw` to reduce code churn in rules that currently rely on original (raw) values

-For each config value defined in `meta.schema`:
+Specifically, for each config value defined in `meta.schema`:

 - If `default` is defined and the rule config's value is `undefined`, the value of `default` is used instead
 - If the config value contains `type: "object"`, each property's `default` will recursively go through this same defaulting logic